Denis Streak

 Denis Hilton Streak (born 21 June 1949) is a Zimbabwean former first-class cricketer and the father of former Zimbabwean cricketer, Heath Streak.
 Apart from playing cricket, he also represented Zimbabwe at lawn bowls.

 He debuted for Rhodesia during the 1976-77 Currie Cup and toured England in 1985.
 Streak played domestic cricket with Matabeleland and was 46 when he finally retired.
-He finished by playing in a Logan Cup final win, in the same side at his son.
-After retiring, he was briefly a Zimbabwean selector.
+He finished by playing in a Logan Cup final win, in the same side as his son.
+After retiring, Streak briefly served as a Zimbabwean selector.

-Streak's farm was seized in 2001 under a land reform policy and after protesting, he ended up imprisoned for a short time.
+Streak's farm was seized in 2001 under a land reform policy and he ended up imprisoned for a short time for protesting the farm seizure.